mckayc/task-donegeon/README.md

 # Task Donegeon

-**Version:** 0.0.92
+**Version:** 0.4.78

 ---

 Task Donegeon is a gamified task and chore management application designed for families, groups, or individuals.
 It turns everyday responsibilities into an engaging medieval-themed role-playing game.
 Users complete "quests" (tasks), earn virtual currency and experience points (XP), customize their avatars, and level up their characters in a fun and motivating environment.
-It leverages a powerful backend to persist all data and includes unique features like an **Asset Library** full of pre-made content and an **AI Studio** powered by Google Gemini to help administrators generate new quests and items, making world-building a breeze.
+It leverages a powerful backend to persist all data and includes unique features like an **Asset Library** full of pre-made content and a **Suggestion Engine** powered by Google Gemini to help administrators generate new quests and items, making world-building a breeze.

 ## Table of Contents
 - [✨ Features](#-features)